BrendanWeissel/command-line-umd/tutorial/README.md

 Explore the FOIA logs and answer these questions:

 1. How would you find only FOIA logs for 2024 that are in the CSV file format?
 2. Count how many 2024 CSV FOIA log files there are.
 3. Use a different pattern to search the FOIA log CSV files for something of interest to you.
 What search term did you use and what did you find?

 **Bonus challenge**: Can you figure out which month in 2024 had the most FOIA requests by comparing the file sizes using `ls -l`?

 **Write your answers here:**

-1. Command to find 2024 CSV FOIA logs:
+1. Command to find 2024 CSV FOIA logs: find data/ice-foia-logs -name '*2024*csv'

-2. Number of 2024 CSV files:
+2. Number of 2024 CSV files: 3

-3. Your search term:
+3. Your search term: grep 'Texas' data/ice-foia-logs/*2024*.csv

-   What you found:
+   What you found: 12 records came up about Texas

 **Bonus answer:**